dremio-brock/IcebergDremio/README.md

 \
 Login to your notebook from the web browser localhost:8888 \
 \
-Step 6: Modify your Config\
+Step 6: Create a copy of config-sample.ini as config.ini and update it with your values\
 \
 In the work directory, modify config.ini with your settings.
 If you are using minio, no changes are needed.\
 \